SerenaKM/WordBattleship/README.txt

 Name: Serena KM

 Idea:
-•	I want to create a battleship game
+•	I want to create a battleship game where the computer generates words as battleships and the player has to guess the word and position

 Reflection (process, challenges, successes, learnings):
 •	Learning not to confuse justify-items and justify-content!